Siberian-Cyborg/robotics/README.md

 The difference between dynamics and kinematics is that the former takes into account forces/torques whereas the latter only deals with velocities and accelerations and pretends the world is weightless.
 In the code a trjectory for the TCP was given.
 First the inverse dynamics for the trajectory were calculated, meaning we obtain the torques for every motor necessary to follow the fiven TCP trajectory.
 Afterwards the torques were used to simulate the trajectory using the direct dynamics of the system.
 A controller was added to compensate for drift due to numerical errors.

-Here is a video showing the resulting motion of the robot arm https://user-images.githubusercontent.com/96864967/152691705-e65bdf13-ce32-4ed7-81c9-a93e528240bb.mp4
+Here is a video showing the resulting motion of the robot arm:

+https://user-images.githubusercontent.com/96864967/152691705-e65bdf13-ce32-4ed7-81c9-a93e528240bb.mp4